ArunaStorage/documentation/get_started/basic_usage/06_How-To-ObjectGroups.md

 Fetching information of an ObjectGroup only returns information of the ObjectGroup itself, not the containing Objects.

+This request needs at least READ permissions on the ObjectGroup's Collection or the Project under which the Collection is registered.

 ```bash
 # Native JSON request to fetch information on specific object group
 curl -H 'Authorization: Bearer <API_TOKEN>' \